NW Community Information

 PCB risk from all species

-Harrisburg, PA – – The Pennsylvania Departments of Agriculture, Environmental Protection (DEP), and Health (DOH) along with the Pennsylvania Fish and Boat Commission announced a “DO NOT EAT” advisory for all fish species caught in the Shenango River in Mercer and Lawrence Counties due to extremely high levels of polychlorinated biphenyl (PCB).
+The Pennsylvania Departments of Agriculture, Environmental Protection (DEP), and Health (DOH) along with the Pennsylvania Fish and Boat Commission announced in 2017 a “Do Not Eat” advisory for all fish species caught in the Shenango River in Mercer and Lawrence Counties due to extremely high levels of polychlorinated biphenyl (PCB).
 The advisory extends to all fish between the Shenango Lake Dam and the mouth of the Shenango River in New Castle, PA.

-"PCBs are a class of chemical compounds that are hazardous to the health of fish and humans so anglers are strongly encouraged to avoid consuming any species of fish that are caught in this reach of the Shenango River,” said PFBC Executive Director John Arway.
+"PCBs are a class of chemical compounds that are hazardous to the health of fish and humans so anglers are strongly encouraged to avoid consuming any species of fish that are caught in this reach of the Shenango River,” said PFBC.
 “We are very concerned about the fate and effects of PCBs since they have an extremely long environmental half-life and will remain in the river for decades if not properly cleaned up and disposed of."

 The Fish and Boat Commission will not stock trout in Shenango River Section 04 until further notice.
 The agency will continue to work to identify another nearby waterbody to provide recreational trout fishing opportunities for anglers.

-DEP has contacted the public water suppliers that withdraw water from this area of the river.
-These water suppliers have been conducting annual monitoring for PCBs.
-None of the monitoring—including samples collected earlier this year—showed any presence of PCBs in the water itself.
-These systems have agreed to increase the frequency of monitoring to quarterly to ensure ongoing compliance with the drinking water standards for PCBs.
+DEP has also coordinated all activities with the public water suppliers that withdraw water from this area of the river.
+These water suppliers have and continue to conduct routine monitoring to ensure ongoing compliance with the drinking water standards for PCBs.